samikas16/IS477---Project/ProjectPlan.md

 **Constraints/Gaps:**

 There are a few constraints that could affect our project.
 One issue is that crime reporting practices can vary between different law enforcement agencies.
 Some crimes can be underreported or classified differently, which could affect the accuracy of the data.
-Another limitation in our other dataset is that air quality monitoring are in every city.
+Another limitation in our other dataset is that there is not air quality monitoring in every city.
 This means that some areas may have limited pollution data available.
 There could also be differences in how geographic boundaries are defined in the datasets.
 For example, crime data might only be reported by the city or police agency, while pollution data may be recorded at the county level.
 Because of this, we may need to adjust geographic information so the datasets can be merged properly.
-Finally, even if we find a relationship between pollution levels and crime rates, this doesn’t automatically mean that one causes the other (Correlation doesn’t imply causation).
+Finally, even if we find a relationship between pollution levels and crime rates, this doesn’t automatically mean that one causes the other (correlation doesn’t imply causation).
 A lot of other factors could influence both crime and environmental conditions.

-As we continue working on the project, there are a few areas where we might need additional information or adjustments.
+As we continue working on the project, there are a few areas where we might need additional information.
 One possible improvement would be adding demographic data from the U.S. Census to help control for factors such as population density or income levels.
 These variables might help explain differences in crime rates across locations.
 We may also need to adjust our analysis methods depending on what the data looks like once it is cleaned and merged.